Fourth Children: Development and writing

 Shinji Higuchi wrote the script for "Fourth Child".

-Shinji Higuchi, who worked on the episode's script, wrote "Fourth Childdren" as the "calm before the storm" of "Ambivalence" and "Introjection," focusing on the character's interpersonal relationships before showing Shinji losing the emotional support of Toji and Misato.
+Shinji Higuchi, who worked on the episode's script, wrote "Fourth Children" as the "calm before the storm" of "Ambivalence" and "Introjection," focusing on the character's interpersonal relationships before showing Shinji losing the emotional support of Toji and Misato.
 The story is preparation for the following episode in which Gendo betrays Shinji; according to writer Virginie Nebbia, Higuchi borrowed the technique of two linked episodes from the Ultraman franchise.
 Because of his commitments to Gamera 2: Attack of Legion (1996), he left the rest to Anno after writing the draft for "Fourth Children" and Ambivalence", causing problems for the production.
+The episode's original draft did not initially include the scene in which Hikari offers to make Toji lunch.
+Furthermore, the script explicitly called for reusing a discarded idea from the series' fifth episode, "Rei I", in the episode's ending scene: Toji, jealous of the attention Shinji received from the girls at school, would attempt a basketball shot and miss in "Rei I".
+The following episode's original draft also included a scene in which Toji visited his sister in the hospital and gave her a present.

 Higuchi wanted to emphasize the fragility of Tokyo-3 city and its infrastructure at this stage of the series, with Shinji's school portrayed as a building that can be dismantled at any time.
 Nerv, by contrast, is depicted as increasingly powerful.
 According to Higuchi, the relationship between Shinji and Misato is as fragile as Tokyo-3.
 He compared this scenario to the Return of Ultraman series.
-In Return of Ultraman, Hideki Go alternates between the Monster Attack Team and the Sakata family, his civilian friends and recurring characters in the series.
+In Return of Ultraman, Hideki Gō alternates between the Monster Attack Team and the Sakata family, his civilian friends and recurring characters in the series.
 His friends Ken and Aki Sakata, however, suddenly die in a car accident.
 Enjoying plots with an "overwhelming sense of impermanence," Higuchi tried to recreate a similar story; however, he regretted making Hikari a stereotypical "young girl in love".
 He wanted to recreate a "vacillating" adolescent mind, since he could not express himself in junior high school when he fell in love with someone.
 According to Higuchi, Neon Genesis Evangelion characters usually do not trust other people.
 Hikari falls in love with Toji, however; this contrast underscores the tragedy of Toji, who is severely injured in battle in the following episode.